Transfer news: Man Utd's £95m Koulibaly bid was rejected, says Napoli chairman De Laurentiis | Goal.com

 One figure who did make the jump from Napoli to the Premier League is Maurizio Sarri, who left the Partenopei to take charge of Chelsea prior to this season.

-Sarri was replaced by Carlo Ancelotti, and De Laurentiis was quick to underline how much more involved Ancelotti is with the team's sporting project that Sarri was.
+Sarri was replaced by Carlo Ancelotti, and De Laurentiis was quick to underline how much more involved Ancelotti is with the team's sporting project than Sarri was.

 "With Carlo you can sit and talk about football, he is a serene man with a thousand interests.